 We have a dedicated team of First Aiders here at Eastrop who receive paediatric first aid training regularly.
 We also work closely with our school nurse, Debbie Bradley.

 Health and Safety

 A dedicated team of senior staff works hard to keep our premises safe and secure.
 We undertake fire drills regularly and we also have an emergency plan.
 The Health and Safety team is also responsible for ensuring that all trips that the children attend are properly risk assessed.
-The link governor for this area is Robin James.
 When on site, all visitors are expected to sign in and out and must wear an Eastrop identification badge.